- In simple terms, what is Targeted Universalism?

-ANSWER: Targeted Universalism is the pursuit of universal goals with targeted or tailored measures, programs or interventions.
+ANSWER: Targeted Universalism is a policy development strategy that pursues universal goals with targeted or tailored measures, programs or interventions.

-It is different from universal strategies and policies because with universal strategies both the goals and implementation processes are universal, treating everyone the same.
+It is different from universal strategies and policies because, with universal strategies, both the goals and implementation processes are universal, treating everyone the same.
 In a Targeted Universalism framework, only the goals are universal, but the implementation processes are targeted.
 It is different from targeted policies in that targeted policies start with targeted goals.
-Targeted Universalism seeks to raise all groups to a common aspiration point, even though it may take different paths or efforts to achieve that goal.
+Targeted Universalism seeks to raise all groups to a common aspiration point, even though it may take different paths or distinct efforts to achieve that goal.

 The “Categorizing Strategies” section of our primer describes these differences in more detail with plenty of examples of each.